csiro-data-school/sql-intro/_episodes/07-agg.md

 instead of always having to filter explicitly:

 ~~~
-SELECT MIN(dated) FROM Visited WHERE dated IS NOT NULL;
+SELECT MIN(dated) FROM Visit WHERE dated IS NOT NULL;
 ~~~
 {: .sql}